FACT0RN/FACT0RN/README.md

 ```
 ./factornd -rpcuser=<set your username here> -rpcpassword=<set your password here> -testnet
 ```
-You will need to know this ro run FACTOR.py from the mining code at ``https://github.com/FACT0RN/factoring``.
+You will need to know this to run FACTOR.py from the mining code at ``https://github.com/FACT0RN/factoring``.

 ## Mining